 To focus primarily on the art and science of orthodontics, she then completed her orthodontic specialty residency at the University of North Carolina, one of world’s best programs.
-Her passion for science, dental medicine and orthodontics not only helped her publish in high impact journals including Cell, Nature, PNAS, Stem Cell Research, but it has also recruited numerous awards.
+Her passion for science, dental medicine and orthodontics not only helped her publish in high impact journals including Cell, Nature and PNAS, but it has also recruited numerous awards.

 Notably, her pioneering work on the autophagy pathway during orthodontic tooth movement, was awarded the prestigious Thomas M. Graber Award of Special Merit by the American Association of Orthodontist (AAO).

 In addition to being a rock star scientist, Dr. Li is committed to providing the highest excellence in personalized patient care and smile esthetics.
 This is why she undertook the rigorous examination process necessary to become board certified through the American Board of Orthodontics (ABO).